Five Suns

 In creation myths, the term "Five Suns" refers to the belief of certain Nahua cultures and Aztec peoples that the world has gone through five distinct cycles of creation and destruction, with the current era being the fifth.
 It is primarily derived from a combination of myths, cosmologies, and eschatological beliefs that were originally held by pre-Columbian peoples in the Mesoamerican region, including central Mexico, and it is part of a larger mythology of Fifth World or Fifth Sun beliefs.

 The late Postclassic Aztecs created and developed their own version of the "Five Suns" myth, which incorporated and transformed elements from previous Mesoamerican creation myths, while also introducing new ideas that were specific to their culture.

-In the Aztec and other Nahua creation myths, it was believed that the universe had gone through four iterations before the current one, and each of these prior worlds had been destroyed by Gods due to the behaviour of its inhabitants.
+In the Aztec and other Nahua creation myths, it was believed that the universe had gone through four iterations before the current one, and each of these prior worlds had been destroyed by Gods due to the behavior of its inhabitants.

 The current world is a product of the Aztecs' self-imposed mission to provide Tlazcaltiliztli to the sun, giving it the nourishment it needs to stay in existence and ensuring that the entire universe remains in balance.
 Thus, the Aztecs’ sacrificial rituals were essential to the functioning of the world, and ultimately to its continued survival.

 Legend

-From the void that was the rest of the universe, the first god, Ometeotl, created itself.
-The nature of Ometeotl, the "God of duality" was both male and female, shared by Ometecuhtli, "Lord of duality," and Omecihuatl, "Lady of duality".
-Ometeotl gave birth to four children, the four Tezcatlipocas, who each preside over one of the four cardinal directions.
-Over the West presides the White Tezcatlipoca, Quetzalcoatl, the god of light, mercy and wind.
-Over the South presides the Blue Tezcatlipoca, Huitzilopochtli, the god of war.
-Over the East presides the Red Tezcatlipoca, Xipe Totec, the god of gold, farming and spring time.
-And over the North presides the Black Tezcatlipoca, also called simply Tezcatlipoca, the god of judgment, night, deceit, sorcery and the Earth.
+According to the legend, from the void that was the rest of the universe, the first god, Ōmeteōtl, created itself. Ōmeteōtl created the four Tezcatlipocas, who each preside over one of the four cardinal directions: Quetzalcoatl in the west, Huitzilopochtli in the south, Xipe Totec in the east, and Tezcatlipoca in the north.

+The Aztecs believed that the gods created the universe at Teotihuacan.
+The name Teōtīhuacān was given by the Nahuatl-speaking Aztecs centuries after the fall of the city around 550 CE.
+The term has been glossed as "birthplace of the gods", or "place where gods were born", reflecting Nahua creation myths that were said to occur in Teotihuacan.